Questions? Call or text anytime 📞 818-446-9627

 • Enhancing Problem-Solving Skills: The process of exploring complex emotional issues within the therapeutic relationship inherently strengthens your capacity to navigate challenges outside of therapy.

-The long-term benefits psychodynamic therapy offers stem from this focus on foundational change, equipping you with internal resources and a deeper self-understanding that extends far beyond the perinatal period.
+The long-term benefits psychodynamic offers stem from this focus on foundational change, equipping you with internal resources and a deeper self-understanding that extends far beyond the perinatal period.

 How Psychodynamic Therapy Addresses Specific Perinatal Issues